 This tends to happen when there is overgrowth or undergrowth of the top and/or bottom jaw.
 Follow this link to our website for visual examples of what to look for.
 Treatment for teens often address these issues.

 The American Association of Orthodontists and the American Dental Association recommend that parents take their children to see an orthodontist by the time they are 7-years-old for an initial examination.
 By the time a child reaches 7 years of age, they will normally have a mix of both their baby and adult teeth.
-At this stage of your child’s oral development, your orthodontist should be able to predict if braces or another orthodontic treatment will be needed in the future.
-At PORTH, options for braces can include traditional metal braces, clear braces or ceramic braces.

 What are the benefits Of Braces For Kids